mdiamantino/Java-Linear-Search-multithreading-generics-/README.md

-# linearsearch-multithreading-generics
+# Linear search
-Linear search using multithreading and generics
+The aim of this Java project is to search an element of a vector using multithreading and generics.